-The City shall make available group dental and vision benefits to all employees and dependents who meet the eligibility of the plan.
-The plan design of this program shall be substantially the same as that in effect on December 31, 2015 with the following exceptions, which shall become effective upon execution of this Agreement.
+The City will make available group dental and vision benefits to all employees and dependents who meet the eligibility of the plan.
+The plan design of this program will be substantially the same as that in effect on December 31, 2019 with the following exceptions, which will become effective upon execution of this Agreement.

-- a) Premium Equivalent Contribution.
-Dental/vision insurance coverage will continue to be a separate option for employees.
-The City will make dental/vision coverage available at no charge if the employee has elected medical insurance for the calendar year 2017.
-For calendar years 2017, 2018, & 2019 a premium equivalent contribution will charged for dental/vision coverage.
-The premium will be waived if the employee and enrolled spouse have had one preventive care dental screening during the plan period. - b) Dental coverage will be paid at 90% of the Usual and Customary Rate (UCR) beginning in 2015.
+- 1. Premium Equivalent Contribution.
+Dental/vision insurance coverage will continue to be a separate option for employees if they do not elect medical coverage.
+A premium equivalent contribution will charged for dental/vision coverage.
+If an employee elects medical coverage, the dental/vision premium will be waived if the employee and enrolled spouse have had one preventive care dental screening during the plan period. - 2.
+Dental coverage will be paid at 90% of the Usual and Customary Rate (UCR).